maybe-hello-world/demystifying-networks/README.md

 # Demystifying Network Foundation Models

+UPDATE: We created a [public leaderboard](https://huggingface.co/spaces/snlucsb/IntrinsicEvaluationFramework) with recent models and updated results.

 This repository contains the code and instructions to reproduce the results presented in the paper ["Demystifying Network Foundation Models" (NeurIPS 2025)](https://neurips.cc/virtual/2025/poster/121652).

 Additional materials are available in the folder "pdf".